 You can either get married in Germany or outside of Germany.
 If you do the latter, you’ll need to show proof that your marriage certificate is legit.
 This will likely mean having your wedding certificate translated by an official translator before you can apply for the visa.

-I now have permanent residency and only have to renew it when my passport expires.
 You can find the specific paperwork that you need for marriage here.

 4. Obtain a freelance/Self-Employed Visa